tardate/LittleArduinoProjects/playground/ATmegaISPShield/README.md

 * plug the board onto an Arduino Uno (or Mega)
 * program (upload) the Arduino host with the ArduinoISP sketch
 * select `Arduino as ISP` under `Tools > Programmer`
+* burn the bootloader - this is optional if the chip already has the bootloader, but if unsure it is a good idea to burn again.
+This will ensure fuses are set correctly so the chip runs as expected.
 * send the desired sketch to the ATmega chip using the "Upload using Programmer" option